Kwame Nkrumah-Acheampong

-Kwame Nkrumah-Acheampong (born 19 December 1974), nicknamed "The Snow Leopard", is a Ghanaian skier and is the first person from Ghana to take part in the Winter Olympics, which he did at the 2010 Winter Olympics Vancouver, British Columbia taking part in the slalom.
+Kwame Nkrumah-Acheampong (born 19 December 1974), nicknamed "The Snow Leopard", is a retired Ghanaian skier and is the first person from Ghana to take part in the Winter Olympics, which he did at the 2010 Winter Olympics Vancouver, British Columbia taking part in the slalom.
 He finished 53rd out of 102 participants, of whom 54 finished.

 Early life

 Nkrumah-Acheampong was born on 19 December 1974 in Glasgow, Scotland.
 He moved to Milton Keynes where he has resided since.
 He first learnt to ski at the city's artificial slope during working as an employee there.

-Skiing Career
+Skiing career

 Preparation

 At the Ski Show in 2004 Nkrumah-Acheampong and his coach met Fergie Miller, the director of adventure training specialists Base Camp Group.
 Miller had approached them, thoroughly intrigued by their Ghana Ski Team jackets.
 After hearing of their extraordinary ambitions of competing in the Olympic Games, Miller decided to help in any way he could.
 Base Camp sent Nkrumah-Acheampong out to Méribel on one of their courses, a trip which would be his first steps on real snow.
 Nkrumah-Acheampong was somewhat anxious at the sheer scale of the slopes and mountains but after a few runs he was more than confident and he progressed in leaps and bounds.

 During the following season, Nkrumah-Acheampong trained with French coaches, and ex-French ski team members, Pascal Blanc and Didier Schmidt, training predominantly in the Giant Slalom event on the Stade de Slalom, Méribel.
 He later became a slalom skier also, recording his best results in the discipline, where speed and agility are of paramount importance.